-The specifications (or specs) are components of a document from which a developer can develop the system.
+The functional specification (or spec) is a document from which a developer can develop the system.
 It should be complete enough that it could be used as a bid request out to a third party.
+The functional spec includes:

 User stories are short statements of one specific experience a user will have with the system to be built.
-They are expressed in 1, 2, maybe 3 sentences each, and often each is put on an index card to enforce brevity.
+They are experssed in 1, 2, maybe 3 sentences and often put on index cards to enforce their brevity.
 User stories are a good starting point in getting the ideas a client has about the needed system into a concrete form.

 Video: User Stories

 Based on user stories and personas (which we are not using for this project), use cases capture the needed system functionality from a developer's point of view.

 There are two forms of use cases that are often used: a graphical form (diagram ) that shows how the different use cases relate to each other and a textual form that talks about the details of each use case.
 For your projects, we will do the textual form first and then develop diagrams.

 Associated with each case needs to be a description of the user, referred to as the user type, or actor.
 This needs to be in enough detail to allow you to reason about the task.
 User types may or may not map to unique use cases.
 For example, the one time user and the repeat user are most likely different user types.
 Depending on the interfaces, they may use the same interface.
 In this case, there will typically be an optional step of checking the help information.
 If they use different interfaces, they will have different use cases.
 Use cases should address all types of end users as well as administrators.
 Pay special attention to first time uses as they often have a different set of tasks that are being performed.

 A single use case goes on to describe a scenario in which the actor interacts with the system to achieve some goal.
 The scenario will often have steps showing the order and nature of smaller actions that comprise the full behavior.

 The detailed use case needs to include error cases.
 Identifying the error and unusual cases is one of the most valuable parts of use cases, as designers and developers often miss a number of these points.